KSIAsmodai/Expansion-Mod-Missions-Folder-Fixes-For-Market-Traders-And-Objects/README.md

 Note: The Chernarus Chernogorsk_Ship.map & Gorka_HuntingHouse.map are just built up (cool) locations you can mess with once you know what you're doing.
 They're empty.

 That's it.
 Teleport to Green Mountain, Kamenka or any of the other locations and you have NPCs there to sell stuff.
-Enjoy!
+Things should've been added to sell & also spawn on the map, enjoy!